Get Premium access to all the latest content online

 Run some cold water into the sink.
 Remove the pan from the heat and put it into the water up to the level of the brine and leave to cool completely.

 Put the birds on a rack on a roasting tray.
 Melt the butter, baste a little over the legs and body of the birds and roast for 30 minutes.
 Turn the birds and baste with a little more melted butter and give them another 15 minutes.
 Turn again so they’re upright and baste again.
+Reduce the oven temperature to 180C/160C F/Gas 4 and cook the guinea fowl for a further 25 minutes.

-Reduce the oven temperature to 180C/160C F/Gas 4 and put an empty roasting tin in the oven.
-Continue to cook the guinea fowl for a further 25 minutes.
-At the same time, put the duck fat in the heated empty roasting tin and, when the potatoes have dried, shake and tip into the tin, turning them in the fat.
+While the potatoes are drying, put the duck fat in the heated roasting tin and, when the potatoes have dried, shake and tip into the tin, turning them in the fat.
 Add the rosemary and some pepper and roast for 20 minutes along with the birds.

 Remove the guinea fowl and loosely cover with foil.
-While they are resting, turn up the oven to 200C/180C F/Gas 6 and roast the potatoes for another 20 minutes until crisp and golden.
+While they are resting, turn the oven up to 200C/180C F/Gas 6 and roast the potatoes for another 20 minutes until crisp and golden.
 Add the chestnuts and roast for 8 more minutes before serving with the guinea fowl.

 Advertisement